qvieth/myblog/content/posts/ecom_draft.md

 Pesticides can enter the human body through inhalation of aerosols, dust, and vapor that contain pesticides.
 Every human contains pesticides in its fat cells.
 However, compare to adults, children are more vulnerable to pesticides due to the development of the body and weaker immune systems.

 Therefore, our product “Moonee” is believed to be able to solve this problem.
 It helps living creatures to have a healthy life and as well as to ensure the products/ food that they bought are organic.
 The company’s mission is to provide organic food to help the environment by 2040.

-- [ ] be logical and critical when you consider the driving force behind your customers’ purchasing decisions: what fundamental customer need is your business addressing?
-- [ ] maybe back this up with research that shows the need actually exists.

 - The idea is to create an online e-commerce platform that provides “same-day delivery” to ensure the food's freshness. ((In this e-commerce platform, there is a subscription fee which is $NTD 99 a month)).
 The delivery method that the company uses will be couriers using scooters and truck boxes if the order exceeds the capacity.
 The couriers will be given a portable cool box to carry the food and/or ingredients.
 The customer can order it anywhere and anytime, and the ingredients will arrive the next day.
 For example, if an individual orders the ingredients at 10pm, the grocery will arrive at the individual house in the morning.